microsoft/azure-spring-apps-training/09-putting-it-all-together-a-complete-microservice-stack/README.md

 Now that distributed tracing is enabled, we can scale applications depending on our needs.

 - Go to [the Azure portal](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois).
-- Go to the overview page of your Azure Spring Cloud server and select "Apps" in the menu.
+- Go to the overview page of your Azure Spring Apps server and select "Apps" in the menu.
   - Select one service and click on "Scale Out" in the menu.
 Select the service that you want to scale out.
   - Modify the number of instances to manually scale the service.
 You can also set custom auto scaling based on metrics.
   ![Application scaling](media/04-scale-out.png)